build-on-aws/content/posts/devops-wrong-answers-only/index.md

 ---
 title: "How to Succeed at DevOps: Wrong Answers Only!"
 description: "When it comes to DevOps, everyone thinks they've got the answer.
-These are the bad answers we've encountered and why they're wrong."
+These are the bad answers I've encountered.
+Let's explore why they just don't work."
 tags:
   - devops
   - testing